wencruz/ModuleManager/Module-Manager-Handbook.md

 ...(stuff)
 } creates a new node of type NODE.
 If there was already a node of type 'NODE', now there's two of them.
 #WIP
+Do not edit until the sign above is removed.